Platonwrld/Django-Shop/README.md

 ## ProjectSummary

 ### The website displays products.
 Users can add and remove products to/from their cart while also specifying the quantity of each item.
 They can then enter their address and also use system of authentication with password reset.
+And i used celery for to send emails on users who have subscribed to the newsletter.

 ![](https://github.com/Platonwrld/Django-Shop/blob/main/screens/photo_2022-05-07_16-17-58.jpg)